NVIDIA/aistore/python/aistore/sdk/README.md

 Deleting an ETL deletes all pods created by Kubernetes for the ETL as well as any specifications for the ETL on Kubernetes.
 Consequently, deleted ETLs cannot be started again and will need to be re-initialized.

-> For an interactive demo, refer [here](https://github.com/NVIDIA/aistore/blob/master/python/aistore/examples/sdk/sdk-etl-tutorial.ipynb).
+> For more usage help, see the examples [here](https://github.com/NVIDIA/aistore/blob/master/python/examples/sdk/).

 ### API Documentation